An introduction to computer audio

 This is covered here.

-My experiences is that the players them self often matters less than the driver you choose.
+My experiences is that the players themselves often matters less than the driver you choose.

 Players like JRiver or Foobar allows you to choose different drivers.